mhf-ir/ubuntu-overssh-reinstallation/README.md

 curl -o /dev/null --silent --head --write-out '%{http_code}\n' http://yourserver.tld/preseed.cfg
 200
 ```
-⚠ If your webserver not reachable you must reboot your server to get preseed file. so test it before reboot your server.
+:warning: If your webserver not reachable you must reboot your server to get preseed file. so test it before reboot your server.

 #### Reboot
 ```